OWASP/www-chapter-riga/index.md

 title: OWASP Riga
 tags: OWASP Riga Chapter Latvia
 region: Europe
+country: Latvia
-meetup-group: owasp-riga
+meetup-group:

 ---

 ## Welcome
 Welcome to OWASP Riga!
 This chapter is built to share the knowledge regarding application security and other security stuff.
-The Chapter Leaders are Aleksei Dremin and Alexey Mitrofanov.
+The Chapter Leaders are

 ## Call for Speakers
 Call For Speakers is open!!!